clach/Realtime-Vulkan-Hair/README.md

 PenaltyForce = k * d * normal
 ```

-k represents the spring stiffness, which we set to be very large. d is the depth of the point within the collision object, penalizing deeper collisions more strongly.
+`k` represents the spring stiffness, which we set to be very large. `d` is the depth of the point within the collision object, penalizing deeper collisions more strongly.
 The normal is the normal of the surface of the ellipsoid at the collision point.

 A benefit of this penalty based technique is that it is very simple to apply and is very efficient.
-It is simple because it just involves updated the force used to update position before applying any constraints.
+It is simple because it just involves updating the force used to update position before applying any constraints.
 It is efficient because it does not require multiple iterations of constraint applications.
 If instead we were to apply collisions as a second constraint, we would have to perform multiple iterations of the position update so that both the FTL constraint and collision constraint are sufficiently satisfied.
 This would slow down the simulation, making it less suitable for a real time model.

 One downside of the penalty approach is that it is dependent on a small delta time.
 If there is too much time in between frames, the strands might travel fairly deep within a collision object.
 The penalty force to correct this collision could become very large, applying a strong force that could cause the simulation to explode and become unstable.
-However, out simulation is fast enough that the time between frames is low enough for penalty based collisions to work effectively.
+However, our simulation is fast enough that the time between frames is low enough for penalty based collisions to work effectively.

 The following gif demonstrates hair-object collision: